 Are you an avid camper and kayaker? you can work outdoor offers.
 Do you love motorcycles?
 Work aftermarket component offers.
 If you’ve worked in a department store selling appliances, you can take that expertise right to working offers for Whirlpool or Maytag.

 You can also choose your products based on returns.
 You can make sites that focus on the products that have the highest margins or try to develop yourself into someone who can assure the buyers of high-ticket items.

 In the same way that you can carefully choose the products you sell, you can carefully choose the ways that you’re selling them and how you’re compensated.
-Even among offers that attract newer people working affiliate links, there is a lot of variety.
+Even among offers that attract newer people by using a referral affiliate link, there is a lot of variety.

-You can be paid by the view, the sale, the set of sales, or even just an email signup.
+You can be paid by the view, the sale, the set of affiliate sales, or even just an email signup.
 You may find that a type of offer matches your instincts better than the others.
-That’s the one that’s worth building on for a better future.
+That’s the one that’s worth building on for better affiliate marketing revenue in the future.

-By the time you’re experienced, you’ll be able to approach brands and affiliate programs for custom compensation schemes.
-Affiliate marketers who have proven that they can move a substantial amount of products online become able to set their own terms.
+By the time you’re experienced, you’ll be able to approach brands and affiliate networks for custom compensation schemes.
+Affiliate marketers who have proven that they can make a substantial amount of affiliate sales become able to set their own terms.

-Affiliate marketing is done online.
-All the major tools and services that needed to manage an affiliate marketing business are online.
+As an affiliate marketer, you will work online.
+Affiliate marketing requires an online presence.
+After all, all the major tools and services needed to manage an affiliate marketing business are online.